dizzydis/autobot_rollout/README.md

 `General -> Preferences -> Look & Feel -> Relay Browser -> Run betweenBattleScript before manual adventures`

 With this setting enabled, the Pre-Adventure script will now also trigger when manually adventuring using the Relay Browser.

+## Potential Problems
+If Mafia thinks that your Fallbot is out on an adventure, but you still have the Fallbut in your inventory, you might need to run:
+`set autumnatonQuestLocation =`
+to reset the question location.